 Let’s discuss some popular and commonly used commercial real estate valuation methods:

 This is a valuation method that takes into consideration the cost required to build the property and deems it equal to its value that an investor should pay.
 In this method, the value of the land is added to the cost of construction to arrive at the total value of the commercial property.
-It tries to arrive at an amount that the investor requires should he decide to construct the building form a scratch.
+It tries to arrive at an amount that the investor requires should he decide to construct the building from scratch.
 This method is usually applied when comparables are not available.
 It is also used in the case of buildings where substantial upgrades have been undertaken adding to its overall value.
-Hospitals, school buildings, churches etc are some examples where cost-based valuation method is applied by commercial real estate appraisers.
-These structures are rarely sold and as such it is impossible for these appraisers to come up with comparable.
+Hospitals, school buildings, churches, etc., are some examples where the cost-based valuation method is applied by commercial real estate appraisers.
+These structures are rarely sold and as such, it is impossible for these appraisers to come up with comparable.

 Sales Comparison Approach

-This is another popular valuation method adopted by appraisers when finding the value of a commercial real estate.
+This is another popular valuation method adopted by appraisers when finding the value of the commercial real estate.
 As an investor, your goal is to find out whether the project would give you profits on investment or not.
-This method calculates the het operating income by adding the average monthly rental incomes of all the units in the building and then deducting the operating expenses form this amount.
+This method calculates the net operating income by adding the average monthly rental incomes of all the units in the building and then deducting the operating expenses from this amount.
 According to this approach

 Value of the property equals the ratio of the net operating income and the cap rate.
 However, there is a drawback in this formula in the sense that if any of the figures are inaccurate, the resulting value of the property will be incorrect.
 The most important variable in this ratio is the net operating income (NOI).
 There are many components of NOI and they vary from one property to another.
 As such, it is difficult for an appraiser to calculate NOI with precision or accuracy.
 Also, the cap rate is the assumed return on investment which is a subjective figure depending upon the objectives of the investor.
 The appraiser should be careful in calculating gross annual income from the property as he needs to consider the vacancy rates.